CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.md

 fcp:preferencesWindow():show()
 ```

-In general, as long as FCPX is running, actions can be performed directly, and the API will perform the required operations to achieve it.
+In general, as long as Final Cut Pro is running, actions can be performed directly, and the API will perform the required operations to achieve it.
 For example, to toggle the 'Create Optimized Media' checkbox in the 'Import' section of the 'Preferences' window, you can simply do this:

 ```lua
 fcp:preferencesWindow():importPanel():toggleCreateOptimizedMedia()